 Quote for the Week

-Thursday evening Info: The Thursday night talks over the next couple of months will explore the Buddha’s first and most important teachings, on stress and suffering, the causes of stress and suffering, and the path that can lead to relief from them.
-A resource that we’ll draw on for the talks and discussion is Phillip… Continue reading Sangha News 7/23/24
+Thursday evening Info: Over the next couple of months we’ll explore the Buddha’s teachings on the Eightfold path that leads to the end of stress and suffering.
+A resource that we’ll draw on for the talks and discussion is the book Eight Mindful Steps to Happiness by Bhante Gunaratna.
+We’ll also provide links to resources… Continue reading Sangha News 10/29/24

 Updated Resources for Meditation and Support